Armageddon (2007): Storylines

 The event featured eight professional wrestling matches with wrestlers involved in pre-existing scripted feuds, plots, and storylines.
 Wrestlers were portrayed as either villains or fan favorites as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
-All wrestlers belonged to either the Raw, SmackDown, or ECW brand – storyline divisions in which WWE assigned its employees to different programs.
+All wrestlers belonged to either the Raw, SmackDown!, or ECW brand – storyline divisions in which WWE assigned its employees to different programs.

 The predominant rivalry scripted into Armageddon on the SmackDown! brand was between Batista, Edge, and The Undertaker, over the World Heavyweight Championship.
-At Survivor Series, Batista and Undertaker fought in a Hell in a Cell match for the World Heavyweight Championship.
+At Survivor Series, Batista and The Undertaker fought in a Hell in a Cell match for the World Heavyweight Championship.
 Edge (who was disguised as a cameraman at ringside) interfered and cost Undertaker the match.
 He was then given a title shot for the World Heavyweight Championship on the November 30, 2007 episode of SmackDown! by SmackDown! general manager Vickie Guerrero, who was his storyline love interest.
-That same night, Batista defended the World Heavyweight Championship against Edge and looked set to retain his title once again, but Undertaker interfered and chokeslammed Batista, but Edge ran out of the ring to escape similar treatment.
-Theodore Long returned as assistant general manager and booked Batista to defend the World Heavyweight Championship against Edge and Undertaker in a triple threat match at Armageddon.
+That same night, Batista defended the World Heavyweight Championship against Edge and looked set to retain his title once again, but The Undertaker interfered and chokeslammed Batista, but Edge ran out of the ring to escape similar treatment.
+Theodore Long returned as assistant general manager and booked Batista to defend the World Heavyweight Championship against Edge and The Undertaker in a triple threat match at Armageddon.

 The main feud on the Raw brand was between Randy Orton and the recently returned Chris Jericho, with the two battling over the WWE Championship.
 Jericho returned to WWE on the November 19 episode of Raw, interrupting Orton during Orton's orchestrated "passing of the torch" ceremony.
 Jericho revealed his intentions to reclaim the WWE Championship in order to "save" WWE from Orton.
 He then laid a challenge to Orton with the WWE Championship on the line, which Orton did not accept.
 A week later, Jericho cost him a match against Ric Flair to further convince him to accept the challenge.
 After Raw went off the air, Orton accepted the challenge.

 The main feud on the ECW brand was between CM Punk and Kane against Big Daddy V and Mark Henry.
-The rivalry started on December 4 edition of ECW, Punk was forced to choose either Big Daddy V or Henry to face in the main event; Punk chose Henry.
+The rivalry started on December 4 episode of ECW, Punk was forced to choose either Big Daddy V or Henry to face in the main event; Punk chose Henry.
 Punk got a disqualification victory when Big Daddy V interfered.
 The two tried to double-team Punk until Kane made the save and attacked both Big Daddy V and Henry.
 This made the Armageddon match of Kane and CM Punk against Big Daddy V and Mark Henry.
 On the December 11 edition of ECW, Punk and Kane picked up a victory against Deuce 'n Domino.